Yu Hua: Background

 Yu Hua has stated that his writing has been heavily influenced by both Franz Kafka and Yasunari Kawabata, among others.
 He stated that by reading Kawabata's work, he understood that the point of writing was to show human feelings.
 However, there is also a deep connection that Yu Hua has with his country and its history.
 His writing reflects that.
-In an interview with The New Yorker, he stated that, “My writing is always changing, because my country is always changing, and this inevitably affects my views and feelings about things.”
+In an interview with The New Yorker, he stated that, "My writing is always changing, because my country is always changing, and this inevitably affects my views and feelings about things."

-His personal life was heavily influenced by the changes that China has gone through, which is perhaps why many of Yu Hua's early texts often portray the world as cold and ruthless, marked by graphic descriptions of physical violence and bodily mutilation.
+Yu Hua's personal life was heavily influenced by the changes that China has gone through, which is perhaps why many of his early texts often portray the world as cold and ruthless, marked by graphic descriptions of physical violence and bodily mutilation.
 He stated in an interview that he grew up in a time when China went through many different changes in a relatively short period of time.
-He said, “I grew up during the Cultural Revolution.
-Then came Reform and Opening and the economy’s explosive takeoff in the 90s, and then came the fantastic wildness of the new century and our worldview and our value system were both turned upside down.”
+He said, "I grew up during the Cultural Revolution.
+Then came Reform and Opening and the economy’s explosive takeoff in the 90s, and then came the fantastic wildness of the new century and our worldview and our value system were both turned upside down."
 He has also said that childhood experiences will impact the life of a writer.

 In recent years, Yu Hua has dedicated many of his works about China itself, both aimed at China and East Asia, and then also the Western world.
 He also writes a monthly column for The New York Times in which he describes issues about China.
 Many of his writings have been known for their violence, but he is also known for some of his more intimate style.
-For example, the book, he stated in an interview that the book “To Live,” addresses “the cruelty and violence of the Cultural Revolution,” but that he also has “milder stories” like “The Boy in Twilight.”
+For example, he stated in an interview that the book “To Live” addresses “the cruelty and violence of the Cultural Revolution,” but that he also has “milder stories” like “The Boy in Twilight.”
 One of the key aspects of his writing is in dealing with the absurd.
 In an interview, he stated that “I am a realistic writer, and if my stories are often absurd, that’s simply because they are a projection of absurd realities.”
 As China has changed, he has started writing about the absurdities that come with it.
-In answering the criticisms that his writing is too violent, he responds that he is reflecting what he sees in reality, stating that “violence has long existed in my subconscious.”
+In answering the criticisms that his writing is too violent, he responds that he is reflecting what he sees in reality, stating that "violence has long existed in my subconscious."